 The linear career path for researchers is the one talked about.
 However, 90% of researchers don’t take the linear way up from PhD to full professor but work in different settings at different jobs.
-Have a look at the report “Junior researcher at Swiss universities: Statistical key figures on working conditions and career perspectives”.
+Have a look at the report “Junior researcher at Swiss universities: Statistical key figures on working conditions and career perspectives” (only in German).

 In a pilot project of the European Union, REFLEX, we have looked at the different career paths and which developments and/or new actions could be of interest for researchers and the EURAXESS network.
 Our General Training Model on career development shows the main elements of careers we have chosen as crucial.
 If you would like to read more on the model please consult the REFLEX webpage.

 Today's job market offers researchers a huge diversity of career opportunities in various roles and sectors.

 Are you unsure what to do next?
 Do you see yourself purely as a specialist, and are you overlooking potentially interesting career opportunities?